Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 MITMProxy is burning up the CPU while on idle

-Of course: Python is a single-threaded paradigm with the GIL (Global Interpreter Lock) ensuring threads do not actually run concurrently – unless they are blocking on I/O, which is the case here(?).
-Except, most of the CPU work is to generate TLS certs on the fly for each request.
+Of course: Python is a single-threaded paradigm with the GIL (Global Interpreter Lock) ensuring threads do not actually run concurrently—unless they are blocking on I/O, which may be the case here(?).
+Except that most of the CPU work is to generate TLS certs on the fly for each request.
 Yikes.
 Running mitmdump forgoes the UI and extreme logging.
-The extreme logging of all the headers and full responses heavily slows down mitmproxy, but mitmdump by default only logs entries like classic Apache logs – much kinder on the CPU.
+The extreme logging of all the headers and full responses heavily slows down mitmproxy, but mitmdump by default logs entries like classic Apache logs—much kinder on the CPU.

-Certificate Pinning Some advanced, high-security web servers have trouble with the MITMProxy certificates due to Certificate Pinning – this is a technique where the server or the client know the fingerprint of the expected certificate in advance so it cannot be forged.
+Certificate Pinning Some advanced, high-security web servers have trouble with MITMProxy certificates because of Certificate Pinning—a technique where the server or client knows the expected certificate fingerprint in advance, so it cannot be forged.
 A workaround is to use the --ignore-hosts option to let them bypass the proxy.

 For my fun, I’ll go with this CLI command: